Marston's and Carlsberg joint venture cleared by CMA - Drinks Retailing News - The Voice of Drinks Retailing

 "The CMA found, however, that Marston’s pubs form only a small part of the potential UK customer base for brewers, and that independent brewers would continue to have sufficient access to pubs after the merger, allowing them to compete effectively.

 “The CMA also considered whether combining the wholesaling services that both companies provide, through which they distribute their own and other producers’ drinks to pubs and restaurants, could raise competition concerns.
-While the establishment of the joint venture means that the two businesses are likely to distribute each other’s products more frequently, potentially leaving less room to take on other brands, the CMA found that brewers will continue to have sufficient alternative wholesalers to choose from after the merger.
+While the establishment of the joint venture means that the two businesses are likely to distribute each other’s products more frequently, potentially leaving less room to take on other brands, the CMA found that brewers will continue to have sufficient alternative wholesalers to choose from after the joint venture is completed.

 "In relation to their role as brewers, the CMA found that Carlsberg and Marston’s have different areas of focus, meaning competition between the two businesses is generally limited at present, with Carlsberg largely focusing on the production of lager and Marston’s focusing on ale.